demystifyfp/demystifyfp/content/fsharp/series/fstweet/verifying-user-email.md

 Now `userToVerify` will be of type `Async<DataContext.public.UsersEntity option>`.

-Like `SubmitUpdatesAsync` function, the `tryHeadAsync` throws exceptions if there is any error during the execution of the query.
+Like `SubmitUpdatesAsync` function, the `tryHeadAsync` throws exceptions if there is an error during the execution of the query.
 So, we need to catch the exception and return it as an `AsyncResult`.

 Let's add a new function in the `Database` module to do this